NCBI-Hackathons/EmbeddeDocker/README.md

 # SimpleVariantCaller
 Simply embedding multiple docker containers in a Jupyter Notebook to create a standalone variant calliing pipeline.
 # Installation
-You will need to download:
+You will need to download: <br>
-Python 3.6
+1. Python 3.6
-Docker
+2. Docker
-Jupyter notebook via pip
+3. Jupyter notebook via pip
+4. nbdocker

 # Usage
 [how will a user run this - sample code]